eralddavid/eralddavid.github.io/essays/shape_of_the_data_engineering.md

 >
 > (Matt) I think also, we’ve seen that Hadoop has become a disappointment for many organizations on prem.
 Because again, you run into those same fundamental issues.
 Plus, you need really heavy duty expensive engineering resources to run that cluster.
 So Hadoop turned out to be fantastic if you were the scale of like a Yahoo or a Facebook, and you could just build a massive cluster.
 And you could have these highly, highly proficient engineers, and you could scale to, you know, 5,000 nodes, and serve the data needs of the whole company.
 >
-> (Matt) But if you’re a lot smaller, and you’re not specialized in tech, then that is going to become a real problem for you at some point.
-And I think that is the big driving force behind cloud migrations, moving away from some of those limits, and having limitless scaling as a possibility in the future.
+> (Matt) But if **you’re a lot smaller**, and you’re not specialized in tech, then that is **going to become a real problem** for you at some point.
+And I think that is the big driving force behind cloud migrations, moving away from some of those limits, and having limitless scaling as a possibility in the future. _(emphasis added)_

 He also adds how hard it is to fix data quality issue with these old tools and how new tool run circle around them
 > (Matt) ...that hinder data science come down to really basic foundational problems like data quality, really complex ETL, it takes a long, long time to deploy fixes to data quality issues.
 And the interesting thing is your data scientists are smart, they’ll often find these data quality issues very quickly as they’re working on a new project.